renec-chain/renec/docs/src/renec-wallet/usage.md

 Choose a token you want to send and click on `Send` button.

 All you need to do is inputing recipient address and amount you want to send.
-If this address doesn't have funds, you need to check on `I'm aware that this address has no funds`, then click on `Send`.
+If this address doesn't have funds, you need to check on `I'm aware that this address has no funds or this might be an exchange wallet`, then click on `Send`.

 ![](https://img-portal-prod.s3.amazonaws.com/uploads/image/attachment/36811/Screen_Shot_2022-04-21_at_15.52.11.png)